|What is ascites? Causes Symptoms Diagnosis Treatment|

 ECG – To evaluate the heart function for abnormalities.

-Abdominal ultrasound to evaluate the organs.
+Abdominal ultrasound – To look for tumours and evaluate the organs.

 Abdominocentesis – Removal of the fluid within the peritoneal cavity via a catheter, this will help to improve his breathing by reducing pressure on the diaphragm.